York County Solid Waste Authority Will Hold A Free Household Hazardous Waste Collection Event

 EMERGENCY RENTAL ASSISTANCE PROGRAM-

 available to eligible York County Residents.
 Please see link below for more details.

 The Red Land Senior Center is working in conjunction with other centers to bring you programs.
 Check out the Links below for details!!!

 Senior centers throughout York County are collaborating to provide virtual programming for seniors.
 The link below is for general information about the collaboration.

 Northeastern Senior Center Providing Home Delivered Meals

 The “Home Delivered Meals Program” is designed to provide a well-balanced daily meal to homebound older adults who are unable to prepare adequate meals for themselves and have no means for assuring healthful nutrition.
-On Monday, Wednesday, and Friday, a hot meal is delivered to the older adult’s home.
-Tuesday and Thursday meals are a cold bagged lunch delivered with the previous day’s hot meal.
-Volunteers from the local senior center deliver the meals to the older adult’s home.
-The Northeastern Senior Center is seeking volunteers for home delivered meals, please call (717) 266-1400 if you are interested.
+Meals are delivered Mondays, Wednesdays, and Fridays, The Northeastern Senior Center is seeking volunteers for home delivered meals, please call (717) 266-1400 if you are interested.
 The home delivered meal service is not a cost shared service.
 Monetary donations can be made to the York County Agency on Aging.